 Say for example you eat pizza and feel guilty afterward because your false image feels “fat”.
 Afterward, your mind will go around in circles repeating to yourself how fat you are, making you anxious and creating the urge to soothe yourself with more food.
 It becomes a vicious circle.
 Your body has needs and once they’re satisfied it becomes quiet.
 But your mind is not as simple; it unconsciously gives you its own needs for emotional comfort.
 Your conscious attention locks itself in a repetitive loop (self-judging thoughts) and doesn’t let go.
 Learning to forgive yourself allows you to take away the conscious attention from your mind and become more in-tune with your body and emotional needs.

 Loving yourself is not selfish, in fact, it’s the only way we can bring about any positive change.
 We can never be happy unless we learn to love ourselves unconditionally.

 To love yourself is to respect yourself, to treat your body like a temple (e.g. eating a healthy diet, cleanliness, and exercise), as well as respecting your emotional and psychological health by avoiding the accumulation of emotional poison (e.g. grudges, hate, impatience).

 I can never stress this enough: make time for solitude.
 It is in solitude that we create the space for authenticity.
 It is in solitude that we become aware of our domestication, realizing what we are truly like in our own company when we aren’t putting on a false image for other people.

 Authenticity will teach you to see the world as it is, not as you believe it to be.
-You are the manifestation of Kawsay Pacha (the word we use for “living energy“) within a body, coming through your soul.
+You are the manifestation of the Divine within a body, coming through your soul.
 As you become more authentic you’ll begin to understand this; not with logic and your social personality, but by feeling it at the root of core, your very essence.